Zanadar/benlixir/README.md

 # Benlixir

-This module decodes [bencode](.
+This module decodes [bencode](https://en.wikipedia.org/wiki/Bencode).
 Its designed to be used as part of a bittorrent client or library of some sort.

 ## What I learned
 I had implemented something similair to this in `Go`, which was relatively straightforward.
 In elixir, all looping has to be done through recursion, and so this was a fun exercise in that topic.
 I built it using TDD.